Bagoum/danmokou/docs/articles/ShaderFeatures.md

 This shader is used for most standard objects, such as enemies, lasers, and pathers.
 It is a fairly normal 2D shader with no fancy instancing support.
 The supported features are largely similar to Bullet Indirect in order to try to keep parity between simple bullets and lasers/pathers.

 **It does not support uniform frame animation**.
-If you're using this material, you should be using some kind of animation helper like FrameAnimBullet (Laser) or BehaviorEntity.Animate.
+If you're using this material, you should be using some kind of animation helper like FrameAnimBullet (eg. Laser) or BehaviorEntity.Animate.

 It supports hue shifting, which is a pretty cool rendering feature.
 The current implementation shifts the hue by `X * T` where X is a float value, default zero, set in the bullet option `hueShift` when an applicable object is created, and T is the lifetime of the object.
 I have not been able to implement this for Bullet Indirect since it would require another array of variables...